After more than a year with straight as my package manager, recently I have decided to sit down and look closely at how I handle my Emacs packages.

 after every upgrade.

-manager and a fantastic alternative to the built-in package.el
+manager and a fantastic alternative to the built-in package.el.
+However, these

 days my Emacs interactions do not need the fine-grained control straight